Apache County is named for the Apache an Native American people who reside in the area.

 Note: The contractor for the Apache County Courthouse was N P Olson Construction whose winning bid of $36,367 was approved by the Board of Supervisors on April 18, 1917.
 Olson was given eight months to complete construction of the building which was designed by Trost & Trost of El Paso, Texas.

-See: The architect, Trost And Trost of El Paso, Texas also designed courthouses in McKinley County, New Mexico and Reeves,County, Texas.
+See: The architect, Trost and Trost of El Paso, Texas also designed courthouses in McKinley County, New Mexico and Reeves,County, Texas.

-County Courthouse – St. Johns
+County Courthouse – Saint Johns

 Photos taken 2008